Catching the Past "Water Ices"

 Translated recipe...

-1 cup white sugar (this was before I learned what clarified sugar was), juice of six lemons, one lemon rind, and 1/2 cup water.
-Pass through a fine sieve or cheese cloth.
-(I have neither of those, so I made the peel one long piece I could pick out at the end)
+1 cup white sugar, juice of six lemons, one lemon rind, and 1/2 cup water.
+Pass through a fine sieve or cheese cloth. *Notes: I made this before I knew what clarified sugar was.
+However, Nutt used regular sugar in his recipes, so white sugar is still 'authentic'.
+I had neither a sieve nor a cheese cloth, so I made the peel one long piece I could pick out at the end.

 Method